mienaikoe/ziyu/Chapters/2-5-Chapter12.md

   "You know what, I don't even care what happens here," Kip replied.
 "In eleven days I'm getting off this dark prison island you call a home and heading straight for Heiko to save the only people that matter to me.
 That's the only problem that matters right now."

   "And what good would that be?
 Why save a people that throws away its own kin like trash for an addiction they can't control.
 That says to the people who built its railroads, 'You don't deserve the luxuries you created because you're an addict'?
-For me, I'd rather it all freeze to death.
-The Shadestead will forge a new path in the dark."
+For me, I'd rather all under Ara freeze to death.
+Ulukoma will forge a new path in the dark."

 	"And you would leave your husband and wife to die too?"